-The public health insurance system in Thailand is part of Social Security, which is required for everyone who works in Thailand.
-It comes with limited medical treatment coverage and is a complicated process.
+The public health insurance system in Thailand is part of Social Security, which your employees get if they work legally in Thailand.
+And although it’s cheap, it offers limited coverage and is complicated to use.

-In addition, with Social Security, many times you need to spend the whole day at the hospital in order to get treatment for common sicknesses.
+First, you spend the whole day at the hospital just to see the doctor for a common ailment.

 Benefits of Having Private Insurance